iotlibre/ecotherm/README.rst

 Firmware code and hardware documentation can be found in this `repository <https://github.com/iotlibre/ecoTherm>`_

-Tanto el hardware como el software de este rempositorio ha sido desarrollado por la empresa `Endef Engineering <https://endef.com/en/>`_
+Both the hardware and the software of this repository have been developed by the company `Endef Engineering <https://endef.com/en/>`_

 Licence
 -------